-Whether you’re a family member or a survivor, coping with a traumatic brain injury from an accident can be overwhelming.
+Whether you’re a family member or a survivor, coping with a traumatic brain injury from a South Carolina accident can be overwhelming.
 You’re right to wonder if one more thing on your list—seeing a lawyer—can help.

 The short answer.
 If you or a family member suffered a brain injury, you may be dealing with someone who’s unconscious or not in their right mind to make complex legal decisions.
 And soon the insurance company will descend, hoping to take advantage of your inability to handle an overwhelming situation to force a cheap settlement that you’ll regret the rest of your life.
-You could forfeit rights to compensation you’ll need in the future to cover lost wages or mountains of medical bills.
+You could forfeit rights to compensation you’ll need in the future to cover lost wages or mountains of medical bills, plus compensation for the long-term or permanent damage to a survivor's life from a TBI.

 That’s why people like you need an experienced lawyer to lighten your load and show you the way.
 We help make sure the insurance company doesn’t take advantage of you, and if needed, get folks appointed in court to manage the survivor's affairs.